Maplewarrior/InferBERT-torch/README.md

 > [!IMPORTANT]
 > The datasets pulled should be placed in `InferBERT_data/Analgesics-induced_acute_liver_failure/dataset/` and `InferBERT_data/Analgesics-induced_acute_liver_failure/dataset/` for the Analgesics and Tramadol respectively.

+### Preprocessing
+To preprocess the data, run the scripts in `utils/preprocessing/` for Analgesics run `preprocess_rep_liver.py` and for Tramadol run `preprocess_tramadol_corrected.py`.
+These scripts will generate preprocessed data located in the directory specified in `configs/liverfailure_config.yaml` and `configs/tramadol_config.yaml`.

 The directory structure should look like the following after adding the data:

 ```bash